 Tazarotene belongs to a group of medications called retinoids.
-It is used to treat plaque psoriasis and acne vulgaris.
-The cream form is also used to treat the signs and symptoms (appearance and texture) of premature aging of the skin caused by overexposureto the sun (photodamage).
+It is used to treat acne vulgaris.
+The cream form is also used to treat the signs and symptoms (appearance and texture) of premature aging of the skin caused by overexposure to the sun (photodamage).
 The gel form is also used to treat plaque psoriasis.

 Tazarotene helps psoriasis by reducing inflammation and keeping skin cell growth down to a normal rate.
 It appears to help acne partly by keeping skin pores clear.
 You will begin to see improvement about 1 to 4 weeks after starting the medication, depending on what you are using it for.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.